 The only age-related restriction associated with fostering is the minimum age of 21 years old to become a foster carer.
 This is a legal, national requirement for foster care and is part of our fostering criteria.

 At Compass, our foster carers come a variety of different backgrounds and life experiences.
 As a fostering agency, we want to be never too quick to judge.
 We understand that with age comes experience, and welcome applicants of all ages.

 Many older people make fantastic foster carers, as they have the life experience to help children with more complex needs or behaviours.
 We have carers that are in their late 50s, 60s or 70s fostering with us, making a difference to the lives of vulnerable children and young people every day.

-We have lots foster parents with mixed experience.
-Many have not had their own children but want to help a young person in need, where others have had children, grandchildren and (sometimes) even great grandchildren!
-Often our older foster parents have had their children grow up and move out, giving them the space and opportunity to foster.
+Many of our carers have not had their own children but want to help a young person in need.
+Others have had their own children, grandchildren and (sometimes) even great grandchildren!
+Often, our older foster parents have had their children grow up and move out, giving them the additional space and opportunity to foster.

 During your fostering assessment with us, we will ask you to have a fostering medical with your GP.
 Young or old, this is a necessary requirement that every prospective carer will be asked to have.

 This is so a doctor can determine whether you are fit and healthy enough to be a foster parent, as fostering can require a lot of energy!